tkhq/sdk/examples/with-solana/README.md

 - `BASE_URL`
 - `ORGANIZATION_ID`

-You can also add a Solana address underif you have one already:
+You can specify an existing Turnkey Solana address if you have one already:

 ```
 SOLANA_ADDRESS=<your Turnkey Solana address>